Inclusive Education Programs

 Adjustments may be made in the areas of curriculum, environment and/or teaching methods, and will vary according to the needs of individual students and their chosen academic package.

-Students enrolled in the Inclusion Support Program are eligible for a case manager / tutor who will meet with them for an hour every week and check in with their progress, scaffold their assessment tasks and support students to manage their time and anxiety.
+Students eligible for Inclusion Support (ISP) will be allocated an engagement advisor and have the opportunity to meet with them weekly.
+The engagement advisor will check in with the student’s progress, help scaffold assessment tasks and support students to manage their time and anxiety

 Students enrolled in the LSC or LSU are strongly encouraged to engage in the SOSAFE pastoral care program which occurs for one hour every week.